Southern toad

 The southern toad (Anaxyrus terrestris) is a true toad native to the southeastern United States, from eastern Louisiana and southeastern Virginia south to Florida.
 It often lives in areas with sandy soils.
 It is nocturnal and spends the day in a burrow.
 Its coloring is usually brown but can be red, gray, or black.
 It is approximately 8 cm (3 inches) long.

 Description

 The southern toad is a medium-sized, plump species with a snout-to-vent length of up to 92 mm with females being slightly larger than males.
-The most obvious distinguishing feature is the knobs on the head and the backward-pointing spurs that extends as far as the paratoid glands.
+The most obvious distinguishing features are the knobs on the head and the backward-pointing spurs that extend as far as the paratoid glands.
 The dorsal surface is covered with warts, some of which may be spiny.
 The color of the head, back and sides varies from brick red to mottled grey, brown and black while the underparts are pale, sometimes with dark spots on the chest.

 Distribution

 The southern toad is found on the coastal plain of the southeastern United States.
 Its range extends from southern Virginia to Florida and Louisiana and there are two isolated populations on the Piedmont plateau and the Blue Ridge Mountains in South Carolina.
+Southern toads are generalists when it comes to their habitats, since they can be found in many different areas, including fragmented landscapes, suburban areas, and many more.